 - Do you “ease” into it by playing solitaire or watching the game first?

 - Do you put if off because you have writer’s block or want to wait until you are inspired?

 These are all forms of procrastination.
 In your writing career, you have likely experienced one or more of them.
 Perhaps one is your current nemesis.
 (Are you reading this blog when you should be writing?)

 While a dogged self-discipline to preserver is one sure prescription to procrastination, it may be helpful to explore the underlying impetus:

 - Do you have a lack of self-confidence in your ability to write?

 - Are you bored with your subject or assignment?

 - Do you fear the rejection of your work once it is complete?

-- Are you not fully committed to be a writer?
+- Are you not fully committed to being a writer?
 (For example, is it more fun to say you are a writer, then to actually write?)

 - Also, know that a common side-effect of perfectionism is procrastination